revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

-4. How to covert a primitive datatype to an Object wrapper class ?
+4. How to convert a primitive datatype to an Object wrapper class?

 <details><summary> <b>Show Answer</b> </summary>